neftjs/neft/index.coffee.md

 			true

-		(a, b, compareFunc=defaultComparison) ->
+		(a, b, compareFunc=defaultComparison, maxDeep=Infinity) ->
-			null
+			if typeof compareFunc is 'number'
+				maxDeep = compareFunc
+				compareFunc = defaultComparison

 			`//<development>`
 			if typeof compareFunc isnt 'function'
-				throw new Error "utils.isEqual compareFunction must be a function" `//</development>`
+				throw new Error "utils.isEqual compareFunction must be a function" if typeof maxDeep isnt 'number'
+				throw new Error "utils.isEqual maxDeep must be a number" `//</development>`

+			if maxDeep < 0
+				return compareFunc a, b

 			if isArray(a) and isArray(b)
-				forArrays a, b, compareFunc
+				forArrays a, b, compareFunc, maxDeep
 			else if isObject(a) and isObject(b)
-				forObjects a, b, compareFunc
+				forObjects a, b, compareFunc, maxDeep
 			else
 				return compareFunc a, b